E3SM-Project/eamxx-scripts/micro-apps/p3/README.md

 ## Code Structure:
 --------------------------
 * p3_final.hpp declares/points to (rather than defines) the MicroSedFinalKokkos class which contains micro_sed_func.
-If using GPUs, Micro_SedFinalKokkos also defines micro_sed_func by including pe_final_impl.hpp.
+If using GPUs (which require template definitions to be available for each translation unit), Micro_SedFinalKokkos also defines micro_sed_func by including pe_final_impl.hpp.
 Otherwise ETI is used.
-WHY IS ETI USED FOR NON-GPU ONLY?
 * p3_final.cpp instantiates MicroSedKokkos and defines it by including p3_final_impl.hpp.
-I STILL DON'T UNDERSTAND THE CIRCUMSTANCES UNDER WHICH P3_FINAL.CPP WOULD BE CALLED.
 * p3_final_impl.hpp is the main code implementing the micro app.
 Note that it uses the Functions class included via p3_functions.hpp which itself uses find, upwind, and table functions handled via ETI.